-Natural and human-made wetlands and riparian areas are valuable for their ecological and, where appropriate, recreational functions, including their ability to enhance water and air qualityand reduce the impacts of flooding.
+Natural and human-made wetlands and riparian areas are valuable for their ecological and, where appropriate, recreational functions, including their ability to enhance water and air quality_and reduce the impacts of flooding.
 Wetlands and riparian areas also function as important wildlife habitat, especially for rare, threatened and endangered plants, fish and wildlife.
-The city and county will continue to develop programs to protect and enhance wetlands and riparian areas in the Boulder Valley.
-The city will strive for no net loss of wetlands and riparian areas by discouraging their destruction or requiring the creation and restoration of wetland and riparian areas in the rare cases when development is permitted and the filling of wetlands or destruction of riparian areas cannot be avoided.
+Because they have historically been so scarce in the Front Range and because of continued degradation, tThe city and county will continue to support and_develop programs to protect, and enhance, and educate the public about the value of wetlands and riparian areas in the Boulder Valley.
+The city will strive for no net loss of wetlands and riparian areas by discouraging their destruction; or requiring the creation and restoration of wetland and riparian areas in the rare cases when development is permitted and the filling of wetlands or destruction of riparian areas cannot be avoided.
+Management of wetland and riparian areas on city open space lands is described in the OSMP Grasslands Ecosystems Management Plan.

-The city and county will promote efforts, both public and private, to prevent the introduction or growth culture of invasive and non-native plant and animal species and seek to prevent control their spread.
-High priority will be given to managing invasive species that have, or potentially could have, a substantial impact on city and county resources.
-Management of both non-native and non-local native species will be based on weighing impacts vs. benefits that includes documented threats to species of concern specific to each site, acknowledging that some non-native species may have become naturalized.
-Management decisions should also take into account changing species composition due to climate change and other human impacts, as well as the role in the ecosystem provided by each organism based on the best available science.12
+The city and county will cooperate and promote efforts, both public and private, to prevent the introduction and spread of invasive and non-native plant and animal species and seek to control their spread.
+High priority will be given to managing invasive species that have, or potentially could have, a substantial impact on city and county resources or ecosystem function.
+City and county resource management plans will provide direction and guidance for identifying -priorities for management and control of invasive non-native species.
+Management decisions should also take into account changing species composition due to climate change and other human impacts as well as the role in the ecosystem provided by each organism based on the best available science.

 Certain city and county-owned or managed lands provide a means for educating users on the importance of the natural environment.
-Public lands may include areas for recreation, preservation of agricultural use, unique natural features, and wildlife and plant habitat.
+These pPublic lands may include areas for recreationand preservation of agricultural use, unique natural features, and wildlife and plant habitat.
 Public access to natural lands will be provided for, except where closure is necessary to protect areas from unacceptable degradation or impacts to agriculture, habitat or wildlife, for public safety, or limits on access necessary to preserve the quality of the visitor experience.

-New Policy: Climate Change Preparation and Adaptation
+New Policy: Climate Change Mitigation and Adaptation and Resilience

-The city and county are both working on climate mitigation and recognize that adaptation plans will be necessary as well.
-To prepare open space lands and natural areas for climate change, the city and county will consider allowing or facilitating ecosystems' transition to new states in some sites (e.g., newly adapting plants and wildlife) and increasinge the stability and resiliency of the Comment [NW2]: Ensure policy language reflects some of the other levels of government that are applicable to invasive species like State Noxious Weed law and the duties of the County Weed manager. natural environment elsewhere.
-Biological indicators can help to identify high risk species for monitoring and/or relocations and may conduct restoration projects using arid-adapted ecotypes or species.
-Open space master plans guide other topics related to climate change, such as visitor experiences to open space.^v
+The city and county are working to mitigate climate change and recognize that adaptation to climate change will be necessary as well.
+Preserving ecological reserves enhances the resilience of native ecosystems, and reduces the loss of native biodiversity, ecological processes, and ecosystems.
+Additionally, to prepare open space lands and natural areas for climate change, the city and county will use an adaptive approach to assess potential impacts from changes in the local climate.
+The city and county will consider allowing or facilitating ecosystems' transition to new states in some sites and increasing the stability and resiliency of the natural environment elsewhere.
+Open space master plans guide other topics related to climate change, such as visitor experiences to open space.
+Overall strategies may include: